 FertilitySmarts explains Trigger Shot

-Because home pregnancy tests measure natural levels of hCG in your urine, it is advisable to wait at least 10 days after you receive the trigger shot to allow the synthetic hCG hormone to dissipate from your system.
+Home pregnancy tests measure natural levels of hCG in your urine, so when hCG is used as a medication it is advisable to wait at least 10 days after you receive the trigger shot to allow the synthetic hCG hormone to dissipate from your system.

 - Medications for Inducing Ovulation A Guide for Patients.
 (2014).

 - ART: Step-by-Step Guide. (n.d.).